kemerald25/Kemerald25/README.md

 Here are some ideas about me:

-- 🔭 I’m currently working on an Agrotech Platform
+- 🔭 I’m currently working on a Logistic Platform
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning React.js
 - 👯 I’m looking to collaborate on Anything
 - 🤔 I’m looking for help with Backend Development
 - 💬 Ask me about Frontend Development